 Stress factors CIOs and IT Managers should be aware of

-Stress has increased as the result of economic and social pressures that are so pervasive that productivity has been adversely impacted.
+Stress factors CIOs and IT Managers should be aware of - Stress has increased as the result of economic and social pressures that are so pervasive that productivity has been adversely impacted.
 CIOs and managers are trying to decrease stress while at the same time getting some false information on stress management and its drivers.
 There are some common myths that make the management of it difficult.

 Only major symptoms of stress require attention